 The fall season brings changing leaves and cooler weather.
 It’s one of the most enjoyable times of the year.
 Even if mother nature is bracing us for the winter season.
 The cooler temperatures require packing away summer garments and pulling out cozy winter fashions, sweaters, scarfs, boots and anything soft and furry.
 Men wear stylish beards and women search for the perfect fall color pallets.

 However, with rapid changes to the climate, it’s not uncommon to walk out the door unprepared.
 In the wonderful state of Colorado, we are lucky enough to experience all four seasons in one day.
 The sudden temperature drops can wreak havoc on your immune system.
 In addition, Colorado is a dry state so if you’re not staying hydrated, your chances of catching a bug may increase.
 So today we want to share some helpful tips for preparing yourself for the flu season.
 Now is when you want to become infected with the Clean Freak bug.
-Its common symptom is compulsive cleaning, which is experienced with your initial exposure to experiencing the cleaning efficacy of Powerizer Complete.
+Its common symptom is compulsive cleaning, which is experienced with your initial exposure to experiencing the cleaning efficacy of Powerizer Complete as a multipurpose cleaner.

 Putting on a Suit of Armor